 Buy a Ticket from Cameron Highlands to Melaka in person

 We booked our tickets in person in Cameron Highlands at our hotel and were planning to cross KL and take a second bus from a second terminal.
-An enterprising person on the bus sold us tickets for the second bus as we were traveling.
-The bus to KL is run by CS Travel and Tours, easy to find on the main street in Tanah Rata, and the same price in person regardless of where you book the ticket.
-It works out cheaper to book online though, you can see the prices below.
+An enterprising person on the bus sold us tickets for the second bus as we were on the journey.
+The bus to KL is run by CS Travel and Tours, easy to find on the main street in Tanah Rata, and should be the same price in person regardless of where you book the ticket.
+It works out cheaper to book online though, and you can see the prices below.